Stained Glass Projects

 osu5 osu6 osu7 osu8

-A Four Sided Craftsman Lamp
+A Four Sided Craftsman Table Lamp

 This last table lamp is what they call “Craftsman” style.
 As you can see from the images, this lamp has four panels, each 5.5″x11″, for a total glass count of 120 pieces.
 Here I incorporated some bevels into the panels, and the lamp sits on my computer desk where I use it early each morning to work on the development of this website.
 I think it turned out real nice.